Warnings for Asparlas

 Risk Summary

-There are no available data on the use of ASPARLAS in pregnant women to inform a drug-associated risk of major birth defects and miscarriage.
-Published literature studies in pregnant animals suggest asparagine depletion may cause harm to the animal offspring (see Data).
-Advise patients of the potential risk to a fetus.
+Based on published literature studies with L-asparaginase in pregnant animals, ASPARLAS can cause fetal harm when administered to a pregnant woman.
+There are no available data on ASPARLAS use in pregnant women to evaluate for a drug-associated risk of major birth defects, miscarriage, or adverse maternal or fetal outcomes.
+In animal reproduction studies, intravenous administration of calaspargase pegol-mknl to pregnant rats during organogenesis at doses 0.2 to 1 times the maximum recommended human doses did not result in adverse developmental outcomes.
+Published literature studies in pregnant rabbits, however, suggest asparagine depletion may cause harm to the animal offspring (see Data).
+Advise pregnant women of the potential risk to a fetus.

-The background risk of major birth defects and miscarriage for the indicated population is unknown.
-All pregnancies have a background risk of birth defect, loss, or other adverse outcomes.
-In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies are 2%-4% and 15%-20%, respectively.
+In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies are 2 to 4% and 15 to 20%, respectively.

 Data